company-data-trees/ringo-sqlite/README.md

 ## License

-This module is under the MIT license, and the included SQLite JDBC jar is under the similar ISC license.
+This module is under the MIT license, and the included SQLite JDBC jar is under Apache License v2.